AePS Transaction Reversal and Refund Process: What to Do When Money Is Deducted

 • Verify Transaction Details: Before confirming, double-check the amount and transaction type on the agent’s device.

-• Insist on a Receipt: Always get a transaction receipt, whether printed or an SMS confirmation, as proof.
+• Insist on a Receipt: Always obtain a transaction receipt, whether printed or an SMS confirmation, as proof.

-• Check SMS Alerts: Monitor your phone for transaction alerts from your bank to confirm success or failure.
+• Check SMS Alerts: Monitor the phone for transaction alerts from the bank to confirm success or failure.

-• Be Aware of Limits: Know the daily and per-transaction limits for AePS, which typically vary but are often around Rs 10,000 per transaction and Rs 50,000 per day as per NPCI guidelines in 2026.
-This helps prevent issues with large amounts.
+• Be Aware of Limits: Know the daily and per-transaction limits for AePS, which typically vary but are often around Rs 10,000 per transaction and Rs 50,000 per day as per prevailing NPCI guidelines.
+This helps prevent issues with larger amounts.

 Common Confusion: Aadhaar Security

-The misunderstanding here is that sharing your Aadhaar number or fingerprint with an AePS agent is always risky
+The misunderstanding here is that sharing an Aadhaar number or fingerprint with an AePS agent is always risky

-While vigilance is key, AePS uses secure biometric authentication, meaning your fingerprint or iris scan serves as your “PIN.”
-The system is designed to be secure, but you should still ensure the agent is trustworthy and the device is not tampered with.
+While vigilance is key, AePS uses secure biometric authentication, meaning a fingerprint or iris scan serves as the “PIN.”
+The system is designed to be secure, but users should still ensure the agent is trustworthy and the device is not tampered with.

 When Should You NOT Use AePS?